 The current worldwide financial market situation, as well as various social and political tensions in the United States and around the world, may contribute to increased market volatility, may have long-term effects on the United States and worldwide financial markets and may cause economic uncertainties or deterioration in the U.S. and worldwide.
 The impact of downgrades by rating agencies to the U.S. government's sovereign credit rating or its perceived creditworthiness as well as potential government shutdowns could adversely affect the U.S. and global financial markets and economic conditions.
-Since 2010, several European Union, or EU, countries have faced budget issues, some of which may have negative long-term effects for the economies of those countries and other EU countries.
+Since 2010, several European Union, or EU, countries have faced budget issues, some of which may have negative long-term effects for the economics of those countries and other EU countries.
 There is continued concern about national-level support for the Euro and the accompanying coordination of fiscal and wage policy among European Economic and Monetary Union member countries.
 In addition, the fiscal policy of foreign nations, such as Russia and China, may have a severe impact on the worldwide and U.S. financial markets.
 The decision made in the United Kingdom referendum to leave the EU (the so-called "Brexit") has led to volatility in global financial markets and may lead to weakening in consumer, corporate and financial confidence in the United Kingdom and Europe.
-The extent and process by which the United Kingdom will exit the EU remain unclear at this time and could lead to political and economic uncertainty and periods of exacerbated volatility in both the United Kingdom and in wider European markets.
+The extent and process by which the United Kingdom and in wider European markets.
 Additionally, volatility in the Chinese stock markets and global markets for commodities may affect other financial markets worldwide.
 We cannot predict the effects of these or similar events in the future on the U.S. and global economies and securities markets or on our investments.
-We monitor developments and seek to manage our investments in a manner consistent with achieving our investment objective, but there c
+We monitor developments and seek to manage our investments in a manner consistent with achieving our investment objective, but there can be no assurance that we will be successful in doing so.